fauxvo/crypto-tracker/README.md

 - The ability to schedule when the application is being run either between a specific set of times (09:00 -> 17:00) or a schedule for a particular duration (20 minutes at the start of every hour)
 - The ability to toggle through your tracked coins using Next / Prev buttons (currently only the Adafruit SSD1306 Display is supported)
 - Support for rotating the screen
+- Support for showing total balance of all coins in all wallets

 ### Prerequisites: